 Download This Bill in Microsoft Word format

 Sponsors: Reps.
-King, Robinson, Thigpen, Cobb-Hunter, Bradley and Anderson
+King, Robinson, Thigpen, Cobb-Hunter, Anderson, Brawley, Govan and G.M.
+Smith

 Document Path: l:\council\bills\cc\15824vr21.docx